 - Recognition of credit achieved at interstate universities or overseas higher education institutions.

 - Course related needs:

-Universities will ensure the ability for elite-athletes to submit accompanying documentation for consideration for entry into course.
-This to be highlighted within Tertiary Admissions documentation.
+Universities will ensure the ability for elite-athletes to submit accompanying documentation for consideration for entry into their preferred course.
+This is highlighted within Tertiary Admissions documentation.

 Defining Elite Athletes